RowanACM/ACMApp/README.md

-# ACM_Site
+# Rowan ACM Website
-This is the ACM website members of the web development committee are working on.
+This is the website of Rowan ACM.
+It is being developed by members of the web development committee.